stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 The information in this section defines rollover behavior for encumbrances by order type: one-time, ongoing, or ongoing-subscription.
 An order is considered an ongoing-subscription if the order type is **Ongoing** and the **Subscription** checkbox is checked.
 See [Orders > Creating an ongoing order > Ongoing order information](../orders/#ongoing-order-information) for more information about the subscription checkbox.
 An open order must have the **Re-encumber** checkbox activated to be eligible for fiscal year rollover.
 For each order type listed, select the appropriate settings for each of the fields defined below:

-*   **Rollover.**  Check this box if you want encumbrances for open orders of this type of order to rollover to the upcoming fiscal year budget associated with each order.
+*   **Rollover.**  Check this box if you want encumbrances for open orders of this type of order to roll over to the upcoming fiscal year budget associated with each order.
 Checking this box will activate the  **Based on** and **Increase by, %** fields.
-*   **Based on.**  From the drop down list, select **Expended** to encumber the total amount that was expended during the current fiscal year.
+*   **Based on.**  From the drop-down list, select **Expended** to encumber the total amount that was expended during the current fiscal year.
 Select **Initial encumbrance** to encumber the purchase order line estimated price.
 Select **Remaining** to encumber the amount that has not yet been paid.
 *   **Increase by, %.**  Enter a value if you want to increase the encumbrance amount by a defined percentage.